edertone/TurboCommons/TurboCommons-TS/support/publishToNpm/README- To publish turbocommons-ts.txt

 2 - Create a folder on your desktop and add all files from dist/NNN/

-3 - Copy the package.json file from this folder to the created desktop folder
+3 - Copy the package.json file from this folder to each of the dist/NNN/ created folders

-4 - Add the readme.md file if exists
+4 - Add the readme.md file if exists to each of the dist/NNN/ folders

 5 - Update the version number on the package.json file

 6 - Update the project name on the package.json file:
 	turbocommons-ts
-	turbocommons-es3
 	turbocommons-es5
 	turbocommons-es6